ief015/open-konstruktor/src/serialization/saveformat.md

 See [Layers](#layers).

-# Layers

-Layers are split up by markers as mentioned in [Format](#format).
-There appears to always be 9 layers in total.
-These layers include 2D data (in vertical columns top-bottom from left-right format).
-Each column starts with the following bytes: `09 37 01`.

-## Layer 1: Silicon

-This layer has a length of `9CC` *((27 * 2 + 3) * 44)*.
-This appears to be the tile field for silicon.

 By placing single squares of n-silicon in each corner, the following addresses in the save data are
 determined: